 SOURCES OF FINANCING.
-DEBT - EQUITY RATIO
+DEBT - EQUITY RATION

-16. As per Para 4.3 of the notification dated 26.3.2001, capital expenditure of the transmission system shall be financed as per approved financial package set out in the techno-economic clearance of CEA or as approved by an appropriate independent agency, as the case may be.
+17. As per Para 4.3 of the notification dated 26.3.2001, capital expenditure of the transmission system shall be financed as per approved financial package set out in the techno-economic clearance of CEA or as approved by an appropriate independent agency, as the case may be.
 The petitioner has claimed tariff by taking debt and equity in the ratio of 50:50 of the net fixed assets as on 1.4.1997.
 It is pointed out on behalf of the respondents that taking debt and equity as claimed by the petitioner will result into higher return on equity (ROE).
-The respondents have submitted that equity of 20% or 30% should be considered for the purpose of fixation of tariff.
-In the present case, the assets were commissioned before 01.4.1997 and Ministry of Power while notifying tariff had considered debt and equity on notional basis in the ratio of 50:50 of the Net Fixed Assets as on 1.4.1997 in view of the notification dated 16.12.1997.
-Therefore, the debt-equity ratio of 50:50 as considered by Ministry of Power has been maintained for determination of tariff in the present petition.
-FERV allowed has been added to the loan and equity as on 01.04.2001 in the ratio of 50:50, in which the last tariff was determined by Ministry of Power.
+The respondents have submitted that equity of 20% should be considered for the purpose of fixation of tariff.
+In the present case, the assets were commissioned before 01.4.1997 and Ministry of Power while notifying tariff vide notification dated 1.12.1998 had considered debt and equity on notional basis in the ratio of 50:50 of the net fixed assets as on 1.4.1997 in view of the notification dated 26.3.2001 dated 16.12.1997.
+Therefore, the debt-equity ratio of 50:50 as considered by Ministry of Power has been considered for determination of tariff in the present petition.
+Accordingly equity has been taken as Rs.
+9653.00 lakh notionally, which is 50% of the Net Fixed Assets as on 1.4.1997.
+On the same basis, opening gross loan of Rs.
+9653.00 lakh as on 1.4.1997 has been considered.
+The additional capitalisation on account of FERV has also been divided between debt and equity in the ratio of 50:50, the amounts of loan and equity being Rs.815.43 lakh each.